article banner (priority)

 interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin : Creature by GenericCreature(2, 1) { override fun attack() { println("Special Goblin attack $attackPower") } } fun main() { val goblin = Goblin() println(goblin.defensePower) // 1 goblin.attack() // Special Goblin attack 2 }

-interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin( private val creature: Creature = GenericCreature(2, 1) ) : Creature by creature { override fun attack() { println("It will be special Goblin attack! ") creature.attack() } } fun main() { val goblin = Goblin() goblin.attack() // It will be special Goblin attack! // Attacking with 2 }
+interface Creature { val attackPower: Int val defensePower: Int fun attack() } class GenericCreature( override val attackPower: Int, override val defensePower: Int, ) : Creature { override fun attack() { println("Attacking with $attackPower") } } class Goblin( private val creature: Creature = GenericCreature(2, 1) ) : Creature by creature { override fun attack() { println("It will be special Goblin attack!") creature.attack() } } fun main() { val goblin = Goblin() goblin.attack() // It will be a special Goblin attack! // Attacking with 2 }

 Wrapper classes